 Since this can free us while you cheer or binge to your heart’s delight.

 Easy, gentle small movements helps to rebuild and maintain the capacity of the spine.

-So let your back warm up easily and gently – and feel as much as you can in terms of how your spine can adjust (or not) before going full bore with the rest of your day.
+So let your back warm up easily and gently.
+And feel as much as you can with how your spine can adjust (or not) before going full bore with the rest of your day.

 5. Update the movement software

-By paying attention to your feelings and awareness, you can change the structure of the brain through a movement software update
+By paying attention to your feelings and awareness.
+You can change the structure and function of the brain.

-A conscious movement update can smooth out the kinks and let us remain flexible
+So that a conscious movement update can smooth out the kinks and helps us remain flexible

 This will help maintain the spine’s ability to function when you need it most.